Mohamed Lahouaiej-Bouhlel: Life

 In the days before the attack, Lahouaiej-Bouhlel let his beard grow and told people "the meaning of this beard is religious."
 French authorities stated that Lahouaiej-Bouhlel showed a passion for religion only recently; "Mohamed only started visiting a mosque in April," a witness stated.
 French investigator François Molins stated "Bouhlel had expressed support for the Islamic State."

 Molins also found that from 1 July, Lahouaiej-Bouhlel made more or less daily Internet searches for verses of the Quran and "nasheeds".
 He also researched the Islamic holiday of Eid al-Fitr.
 Investigators found photos of dead bodies and images linked to radical Islamism on his computer, including the flag of the Islamic State; the cover of an issue of the French satirical magazine Charlie Hebdo, which had been attacked by gunmen in January 2015; and photos of Osama bin Laden and Algerian jihadist Mokhtar Belmokhtar.
 He also told friends he did not understand why IS could not hold territory and showed them a video of a beheading on his mobile phone.
 In response to their shock, he said he was "used to it".
 In addition, he had searched the Internet for the terms "terrible mortal accidents", "horrible mortal accidents" and "shocking video, not for sensitive souls" and consulted news articles on fatal accidents, including on 1 January 2016 an article or a photo from a local newspaper about a car incident with the caption: "He deliberately crashes onto the terrace of a restaurant".

 According to media reports, Lahouaiej-Bouhlel was known to police for five prior criminal offenses, notably regarding armed violence.
 On 27 January 2016 he was put on probation for attacking a motorist with a wooden pallet after a traffic accident.
 He was convicted on 24 March 2016 and given a six-month suspended sentence on charges of violence with a weapon.
 Lahouaiej-Bouhlel was last arrested less than a month before the attack after a traffic accident in which he had been asleep at the wheel, and he remained subject to judicial supervision.
-He was, however, not registered as a national security risk (fiche "S") with French authorities.
+He was, however, not registered as a national security risk (fiche "S") by French authorities.